صفحات جديدة باللغة العربية حصريًا قريبًا

 Frontiers, Analysis, and Discovery in Biological Sciences

-In the spring of their first year, students can take an exciting course where they learn to use a cutting-edge genetic modification tool, CRISPR, on yeast and mammalian cells.
+In the spring of their first year, students can take an exciting course where they learn to use a cutting-edge genetic modification tool, CRISPR, to edit the genome of a model organism.

 Applied Cell Biology